ac615223s5/birdhome/collections/_drafts/9999-01-01-proxyproxyproxy.md

 ![proxyproxyproxy](/assets/images/oacuewifmyso.png)

-And still!
-All these proxies don't just magically talk to each other, they are connected through a series of routers.
-And these routers are connected through relays and switches.
+We haven't looked at the lower layers yet.
+All these proxies are connected through a series of routers.
+And these routers are connected through relays.
 And the relays are connected through cables.
-And your processor is connected to your network card through PCIE, which then connects to your router using ethernet or wifi.
-Wait, how does the internet work again?
+And your processor is connected to your network card through PCIE, which then connects to your router using ethernet.

 <iframe src="https://piped.agew.tech/embed/watch?v=_cZC67wXUTs" class="w-full aspect-video" allowfullscreen>